-By Western Hands (BWH) aims to preserve western heritage and design through the celebration of past and present artisans.
-Our three-part mission to educate, perpetuate, and conserve the legacy of western design and traditional arts corresponds with three main elements—a museum and archive, internship training program, and legacy artisan gallery.
+By Western Hands (BWH) aims to preserve western functional art and design through the celebration of past and present artisans.
+The three-part mission to educate, conserve and perpetuate the legacy of western design and traditional arts corresponds with three main elements—a museum and archive, educational training programs, and legacy artisan gallery.

 By Western Hands is an exempt organization as described in Section 501(c)(3) of the Internal Revenue Code.
 Today, we have a unique opportunity to take meaningful action that will provide a future for western design for generations to come.